galib-abdun-noor/Spring-Boot-Hibernate/02-spring-boot-spring-core/readme.md

 - Definition: Lazy initialization is a feature that allows beans to be created and initialized on-demand, rather than during application startup.
 - @Lazy Annotation: To enable lazy initialization for a specific bean, you can use the @Lazy annotation on the bean declaration or configuration method.
 This annotation tells Spring to create a proxy object instead of the actual bean instance.

+# Singleton
+In Spring Boot, the Singleton pattern refers to the default scope of a bean, which means that only one instance of the bean is created and shared across the entire application context.

+When you define a bean in a Spring Boot application without explicitly specifying its scope, it is considered to have the singleton scope by default.
+This means that Spring creates a single instance of that bean and uses it whenever the bean is requested throughout the application

+# Bean Scopes
+In Spring Boot, the bean scope refers to the lifecycle and visibility of a bean within the Spring IoC (Inversion of Control) container.
+The Spring IoC container is responsible for creating and managing instances of beans based on their scopes.

+The following are the different bean scopes available in Spring Boot:

+1. Singleton (default scope): In this scope, a single instance of the bean is created for the entire application context.
+The same instance is returned whenever the bean is requested.
+Singleton beans are shared across multiple requests and threads.
+2. Prototype: In this scope, a new instance of the bean is created every time it is requested.
+Prototype beans are not shared, and each request for the bean results in a new instance being created.
+3. Request: This scope is applicable in web-aware Spring applications.
+In this scope, a new instance of the bean is created for each HTTP request.
+The bean is available only within the scope of that specific request.
+4. Session: This scope is also applicable in web-aware Spring applications.
+In this scope, a new instance of the bean is created for each HTTP session.
+The bean is available throughout the duration of the session.
+5. Application: This scope is specific to web-aware Spring applications.
+In this scope, a single instance of the bean is created for the entire web application context.
+The bean is available to all sessions and requests within the application.
+6. WebSocket: This scope is specific to web-aware Spring applications that use WebSocket.
+In this scope, a single instance of the bean is created for each WebSocket connection.
+The bean is available only within the scope of that specific WebSocket connection.